Carequality/CEQSubscription/input/pagecontent/Actors_and_Transactions.md

 #### RetrieveResource

-Once notified via the NotifyEvent transaction the Notification Recipient/RecipientSMS can retrieve the Resource and internalize it as dictated by business processes.
+Once notified via the NotifyEvent transaction the Notification Recipient/RecipientSMS can retrieve additional Resources and internalize them as dictated by business processes.